willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 #### reCaptcha ERROR for site owner: Invalid site key

+{% capture image %}recaptcha_invalid_site_key.png{% endcapture %}
+{% capture alt %}reCaptcha invalid site key error message{% endcapture %}
+{% capture height %}74px{% endcapture %}
+{% capture description %}
-This error appears in your reCaptcha symbol.
-The reCaptcha encrypted secret key in _config.yml is not correct.
-Make sure you used your latest RSA key to encrypt.
-(And make sure the reCaptcha key in staticman.yml matches what is in _config.yml).
-Rebuild your web site by stopping the server and run it again without the -incremental flag.
-This will rebuild everything.
+Your encrypted reCaptcha secret key in _config.yml was decrypted by Staticman and sent to reCaptcha. reCaptcha found it wanting.
+Make sure your reCaptcha secret key is encrypted with your latest RSA key.
+And while you are at it, make sure the reCaptcha secret key in staticman.yml matches the one in _config.yml.
+{% endcapture %}{% include image_left_with_text.html %}

 #### Mail doesn't arrive